jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (4) After releasing identifying information for a reason described in subsection (2)﻿(b), the receiver must inform the discloser.
 (5) Anyone may seek information and guidance from an Ombudsman about the duty of confidentiality in this section.
 (6) In this section, law enforcement or regulatory agency includes bodies within the meaning of law enforcement agency given in section 3(1) of the Search and Surveillance Act 2012.
-(7) See section 27 for special rules relating to intelligence and security information.
+(7) See section 27 for special rules relating to intelligence and security information and section 27A for special rules relating to defence information.

 ### 18 Protecting confidentiality under Privacy Act 2020
 (1) The release of information that might identify the discloser is an interference with the privacy of an individual for the purposes of Part 5 of the Privacy Act 2020 if the release breaches section 17 of this Act.
 (2) Part 5 of the Privacy Act 2020 applies (with all necessary modifications) to a release described in subsection (1) as follows:
   (a) a discloser may complain under section 70 of that Act, and Part 5 of that Act applies to their complaint (and the duties and powers of the Commissioner, Director, and Tribunal under that Act apply accordingly):
   (b) the receiver has the onus of proving that section 17(2) of this Act authorises the release (and section 101 of that Act does not apply):
-  (c) Part 5 of that Act applies subject to section 27 of this Act.
+  (c) Part 5 of that Act applies subject to sections 27 and 27A of this Act.

 ### 19 Protecting confidentiality by withholding official information
 A receiver must refuse a request for information under the Official Information Act 1982 or the Local Government Official Information and Meetings Act 1987 as contrary to this Act if the information might identify the discloser of a protected disclosure.